Andreas Scheuer, Federal Minister of Transport and Digital Infrastructure, said:

 On 16 April 2020, the first container was set up in front of the Großbeeren freight village in Brandenburg.

 At the same time, the #LogistikHilft initiative urges the logistics sector to make optimum use of existing resources and to ensure access to sanitary facilities at all loading and unloading points.
-SaniStop, the hygiene action of the “DocStop für Europäer” (DocStop for Europeans) association will display the reported locations on a map on their website.
+SaniStop, the hygiene action of the “DocStop für Europäer” (DocStop for Europeans) association will display the reported locations on a map on their website (in German).

 About the #LogistikHilft initiative:

 #LogistikHilft is a joint initiative of the Federal Ministry of Transport and Digital Infrastructure, the Federal Road Haulage, Logistics and Disposal Association (BGL), the Logistics Alliance Germany (LAG), the Fraunhofer Institute for Material Flow and Logistics (IML) and “DocStop für Europäer”.
 The non-profit society “DocStop für Europäer e.V.” intends to improve the medical treatment of coach and HGV drivers along the routes of the Trans-European Transport Network.